vdhamer/Photo-Club-Hub/.github/README.md

 </summary>

 This iOS app showcases selected work of current (and optionally former) members of amateur photography clubs.
-It thus serves as a more-or-less permanent or gallery of the photographer's work.
+It thus serves as a more-or-less permanent exposition or gallery of the photographer's work.

 The app originally supported a _single_ photo club in Waalre in the Netherlands.
-Since version 2.0, the app is stepwise being adapted to support _multiple_ photo clubs.
-This enables a user to view photos from multiple clubs without the hassle of having to find each club's website or finding the way within each of these websites.
-To stress this scope change, the app's name was changed from _Photo Club Waalre_ to _Photo Club Hub_.</p>
+Since version 2.0, the app is stepwise being modified to support _multiple_ photo clubs.
+This enables a user to view photos from multiple clubs without the hassle of having to find each club's website or finding their way within each of these websites.
+Because of this scope change, the app's name was changed from _Photo Club Waalre_ to _Photo Club Hub_.</p>

 The app fetches membership lists and lists of photos from a server.
-This ensures that changes in club membership and any new photos appear without having to update the software.
+This ensures that changes in club membership and any new photos appear without requiring a software update.
 The app has been localized and supports both English and Dutch.
-Contributions in the form of code, testing and ideas are highly appreciated.
+Contributions in the form of code, testing and suggestions are highly appreciated.

 </details>